chimmelb/fun-node-homework/readme.md

 #### Web

-The web page will be a single page, with two inputs:
+The web page will be a single page, with two *centered* inputs:

 * A text box to input potential sequences
 * A button to submit the text to the server

 Responses from the server should be indicated to the user (i.e. icon for success or fail, a toast, message alert, whatever).
 Clear the text box after a successful response to enter another one.
+Other page flair is fine, but this is not a design assignment.

 **Choose a modern framework!** This single page must be in a modern framework.
 Examples of these would be ReactJS, AngularJS (1 or 2), VueJS, Ember, Polymer etc. *Do not use jQuery.*